 Alien Gear ShapeShift product line, custom fit to your specific pistol with VELCRO fasteners.

-Best Magnetic: KEEPER MG Gun Magnet for Vehicle
+Best Magnetic: KEEPER MG Gun Magnet

 The Keeper MG gun magnet holder has a sleek, compact, low-profile design to provide a concealed gun magnet mount for safety and protection.
 It comes with 4 self-tapping screws to firmly attach the magnet holder to the interior of your vehicle.
 The 35 lbs rated magnet is strong enough to hold most guns and can protect your guns from scratch from quick draw access with anti-scratch rubber coating.